ISISComputingGroup/ibex_developers_manual/Building-a-windows-10-instrument-machine-from-MDT.md

 ### Configure the VM

 - Go into hyper-v manager on the MDT server host and select new machine.
 Default settings are mostly ok other than:
-  * Set the name to the intended hostname of the NDXMDTSERVPROD machine
+  * Set the name to the intended hostname of the NDX machine
   * Make sure VM files are stored on a disk with adequate space (often `D:\` or `E:\` on NDH machines)
-  * Set startup memory to 14GB.
+  * Set startup memory to 14GB (in hyper-v set to NUMA architecture limit which is usually just below 14gb).
   * Set it to connect to ISIS network if you get the option, otherwise it will be ok on the default.
   * Set virtual hard disk size to 128GB
   * Install OS later
 - In Hyper-V manager, add the VHDs as disks for the virtual machine.
 You do not need to specify a mount point, just make the disks available.
-  * Note: if you are replacing existing disks, you **still need to delete and re-add them in Hyper-V for them to be recognised!**
+  * Note: if you are replacing existing disks, you **still need to eject and re-add them in Hyper-V on the NDH for them to be recognized!**
 - Tell Hyper-V to boot from the windows PE ISO you copied earlier by adding it as the "DVD" drive in hyper-v
 - Boot the virtual machine from hyper-v
 - Select "Build thick updated windows 10 image"